Innei/Innei/readme.template.md

 In the developer field, he often actively participates in GitHub and aspires to become a freelancer.

-On the technology stack, he has three years of NextJs experience and three years of nestjs experience.
+On the technology stack, he has three years of NextJS experience and three years of NestJS experience.
 NextJS 9 -> 13, Page router -> App router.
 NestJS 7 -> 10, typegoose/prisma.

 <!--
 > Hey, I am considering looking for remote work opportunities.
 My resume is [here](https://resume.innei.ren/), feel free to hit me up!